LucasMantle/Dissertation/README.md

         _#*_*.py files are functions which are imported in their respective main files.

-        The numbers refer a given part which are mentioned below to go through how to run the code.
+        The numbers in these file names refer to a part in the modelling pipeline.
+        Specifically, parts 1-4 deal with the collecting, preprocessing and wrangling of the data.
+Parts 5 and 6 do the tuning of ANNs and LSTMs, respectively.
+Part 7 just outputs the obtained results.

+    requirements.txt:

+        This provides the librarires used. 'pip install -r requirements.txt' will install all required libraries.

 In-order to run the code end-to-end, 8_runner.py can be run.
 You need to edit (uncomment) the specific files you want to run.